niplav/site/covid.md

 [^acknowledge]: Exceedingly virtuous exceptions exist, I'll praise the ones I know of at the end.

-Nobody seems to be doing any of that.
+Almost nobody seems to be on the ball.

 The cavallery's not coming.
 Sorry.
 This is the best we have.